 In males, herpes most often affects the glans, foreskin and shaft of the penis.
 Anal herpes is more common in males who have sex with men than with heterosexual partners.

 In females, herpes most often arises on the vulva and in the vagina.
 It is often painful or difficult to pass urine.
 Infection of the cervix may progress to severe ulceration.

 Recurrent herpes simplex

-After the initial infection, whether obvious or inapparent, there may be no further clinical manifestations throughout life.
-Recurrences are more frequent with Type 2 genital herpes than with Type 1 oral herpes.
+After the initial infection, whether symptomatic or not, there may be no further clinical manifestations throughout life.
+Where viral immunity is insufficient, recurrent infections are common, particularly with Type 2 genital herpes.

 Recurrences can be triggered by: